Nina Starr Braunwald

-Nina Starr Braunwald (1928–1992) was an American thoracic surgeon and medical researcher who was among the first women to perform open-heart surgery.
+Nina Starr Braunwald (March 2, 1928 – August 5, 1992) was an American thoracic surgeon and medical researcher who was among the first women to perform open-heart surgery.
 She was also the first woman to be certified by the American Board of Thoracic Surgery, and the first to be elected to the American Association for Thoracic Surgery.

 In 1960, at the age of 32, she led the operative team at the U.S. National Institutes of Health (NIH) that implanted the first successful artificial mitral human heart valve replacement, which she had designed and fabricated.

-She died in August 1992 in Weston, Massachusetts, after a career that included prominent appointments at the NIH, University of California, San Diego, Harvard Medical School, and Brigham and Women's Hospital.

 Early life and education

+Nina Helen Starr was born to Morris K. and Mary Starr on March 2, 1928 in Brooklyn, New York.
+Her mother was engaged in interior design, and her father was a physician.

-Nina Starr was born in Brooklyn, New York, in 1928.
-Braunwald showed early scientific promise when at age 14 she became a member of the American Society of Amateur Microscopers.
+She showed early scientific promise when at age 14 she became a member of the American Society of Amateur Microscopers.
 She received her baccalaureate and medical degrees from New York University, and from 1952 to 1955 she trained in general surgery at New York's Bellevue Hospital, one of the first women to do so.

 Career

 Braunwald completed her training in general surgery at Georgetown University Hospital in Washington, D.C., with a postdoctoral fellowship in the surgical laboratory of Charles A. Hufnagel, inventor of the first artificial heart valve.
 She joined the NIH National Heart Institute (now the National Heart, Lung, and Blood Institute) in nearby Bethesda, Maryland in 1958 under the mentorship of Andrew G. Morrow.
 She was a Staff Surgeon at the National Heart Institute until 1965, and then was named Deputy Chief of the Clinic of Surgery, a position she held until 1968.

 Braunwald designed and fabricated an experimental, artificial mitral valve prostheses, implanting them in dogs at the National Heart Institute's surgical clinic in 1959.
-On 11 March 1960, she performed the first successful human implant, in a 44-year-old woman with mitral regurgitation.
+On March 11, 1960, she performed the first successful human implant, in a 44-year-old woman with mitral regurgitation.

 She then developed a cloth-covered mechanical valve (the Braunwald-Cutter valve), which was implanted into thousands of patients during the late 1960s and early 1970s.
 Her other significant contributions include the development of the stented aortic homograft (a graft of same-species tissue, in this case, human tissue) for mitral valve replacement, surgical treatment of chronic thromboembolic disease, and pioneering techniques for the use of tissue cultures to discourage the formation of clots when prosthetic valves and circulatory assist devices are in use.
 In the 1960s, articles in Life and Time magazines described her as one of America's young "movers and shakers."
 In 1962, she received the Golden Plate Award of the American Academy of Achievement.